Prometheus Trust

 For full details of the conference programme, click here

-The fifteenth annual Prometheus Trust Conference -
+The sixteenth annual Prometheus Trust Conference -

-This is a call for papers on theme of "Towards a Philosophic Society":
+This is a call for papers on theme of "The Embrace of Neoplatonism":

 As usual the Prometheus Trust is hoping that contributors will be drawn from a wide range of backgrounds, academic and non-academic, specialist and non-specialist, artistic, scientific, political, religious and philosophic.

-Abstracts should be no more than 300 words and should be sent to conference@prometheustrust.co.uk at the latest by Friday, 7 April 2023.
+Abstracts should be no more than 300 words and should be sent to conference@prometheustrust.co.uk at the latest by Friday, 5 April 2024.
 Acceptance of these will be confirmed as quickly as possible.

 Papers should be around 2500-3000 words or 20 minutes’ presentation (we usually allow a further 15-20 minutes for a question and answer session after each presentation).